-Riverside Tamale Festival Will Benefit Spanish Town Restoration
+Back to Our Roots!
+Festival To Benefit Spanish Town Restoration

-The Trujillo Family Adobe built in 1842, rebuilt in 1862 after the flood decimated the twin communities, remains today as City of Riverside Landmark #130, Riverside County Landmark #009, and a California site of Historical significance, celebrates 155 years of family and community in 2017.
+The Trujillo Family Adobe built in 1842, rebuilt in 1862 after the flood decimated the twin communities, remains today as City of Riverside Landmark #130, Riverside County Landmark #009, and a California site of Historical significance.

-If you are a return visitor to the Festival, thank you!
-Your support has enabled us to share our story and help Save the Trujillo Adobe from encroaching development.
-Our efforts continue as we work toward the vision of a restored Trujillo Adobe, Trujillo School, Trujillo Cantina, and indeed an “old town” Riverside where all can relive the history of Early California.
+If you are a return visitor to the Festival, thank you and welcome home!
+Your support has enabled us to share our story and continue our work toward the vision of a restored Trujillo Adobe, Trujillo School, Trujillo Cantina, and indeed an “old town” Riverside where all can relive the history of Early California.

 If you are new to the Festival, Bienvenidos!
 Welcome!